docker-mailserver/docker-mailserver/docs/content/examples/uses-cases/forward-only-mailserver-with-ldap-authentication.md

 You see that besides `query_filter`, I had to customize as well `result_attribute` and `result_format`.

+!!! sealso

     For more details about using LDAP see: [LDAP managed mail server with Postfix and Dovecot for multiple domains](https://www.vennedey.net/resources/2-LDAP-managed-mail-server-with-Postfix-and-Dovecot-for-multiple-domains)

+!!! seealso

     Another solution that serves as a forward-only mailserver is this: https://gitlab.com/docker-scripts/postfix

 [github-file-readme-patches]: https://github.com/docker-mailserver/docker-mailserver/blob/master/README.md#custom-user-changes--patches
 [github-issue-1247]: https://github.com/docker-mailserver/docker-mailserver/issues/1247